A Confederate monument stood at the steps of an Alabama courthouse for a century. Now it's in a cemetery - NewsChannel 3-12

 A Confederate monument stood at the steps of an Alabama courthouse for a century.
 Now it’s in a cemetery

-A Confederate monument that stood at the steps of the Montgomery County, Alabama, courthouse for over a century now resides in a cemetery.
+A Confederate monument that stood at the steps of the Madison County, Alabama, courthouse for over a century now resides in a cemetery.

 For months, the memorial, topped with a statue of a Confederate soldier, had faced protests and vandalism.

-Note: CORRECTION: An earlier version of this story named the wrong location for the statue in one reference.
-It is in Madison County.